kountable/sanic-to-json/README.md

 - Blueprints should also a doc string, this will serve as the description to each collection folder in Postman.
 Again see `examples` folder
 `bp1.__doc__ = "This is the doc string for blueprint1."`

+- In the main Sanic app routes should have different funcion names, multiple methods are ok.
+In contrast, Blueprints are allowed to repeat function names e.g., `aysnc def post(request)`